 When calling the school, give the secretary an indication of the purpose of your call and she will connect you with the individual who can provide the information you desire.
-Please keep in mind teachers are with students from 7:45-2:25 and are generally unable to talk with parents during the school day.
+Please keep in mind teachers are with students from 8:00 am - 2:45 pm and are generally unable to talk with parents during the school day.
 Teachers will return your call at their earliest convenience.
-The school office is open Monday through Friday from 7:30-4:00.
+The school office is open Monday through Friday from 7:30 am to 4:00 pm.